Pipelines are increasingly diverse and volume demands uncertain. How can biotech players stay afloat in this changeable manufacturing landscape?

 What’s the right combination?
 Leveraging technology and agile manufacturing

-Utilising a modular approach increases the flexibility of a building, as well as the execution and operational methods, offering the opportunity to adapt quickly to changing demands.
+Utilizing a modular approach increases the flexibility of a building, as well as the execution and operational methods, offering the opportunity to adapt quickly to changing demands.
 This includes:

 - Fast-track project execution